 Use of the site is available at NO ADDITIONAL CHARGE to properties within the city limits.
 Gate fees are accessed to those from outside the city limits; punch cards for a reduced rate are available at City Hall (or the Police Department after regular business hours).

 RESIDENTS WITHIN THE CITY LIMITS ONLY may now collect branches/wood from the brush site, after signing an acknowledgement of regulations for same with staff and acquiring a receipt for branches/wood being removed with each collection.

 NOTE: The most recent BURN BAN LIFT expired November 30, 2013.
 Open burning is now restricted.

 Click on "More Info" to view informational brochure.

 City Council Workshops

-Beginning January, 2013, the City Council will initiate a Workshop format for full Council on the Mondays 6PM, immediately preceding their 2nd & 4th Thursday regular sessions, rather than the previous three committee meetings.
+Beginning January, 2013, the City Council initiated a Workshop format for full Council on the Mondays (6PM), immediately preceding their 2nd & 4th Thursday regular sessions, rather than the previous three committee meetings.
 These workshops will also be open to the public.

 Workshop schedules may vary during budget planning season or when conflicts with holidays or other schedules occur.
 Check the Calendar of Events section of this website for current information or contact City Hall to verify workshop schedules.